hwipl/bpf-bridge/README.md

 # bpf-bridge

-Simple implementation of a software ethernet bridge using bpf and tc.
+Simple implementation of a software Ethernet bridge using eBPF and tc on Linux.

 ## Building